 associated process vessels separate the air into its major constituents, which are drawn off as

 gaseous and liquid products.
-These products are very cold, at high levels of purity, and by the nature
+These products are icy, at high levels of purity, and by the nature

-of the process, are free from water vapor.
+of the process, are free from water vapour.

 Impurities such as small traces of CO2 or hydrocarbon contaminants being carried by air are removed before introduction into the column.
 The careful and essential purification of the process streams ensures that the cryogenic fluids produced do not contain elements that could initiate corrosion.
 The compressed air at liquefaction temperature is then distilled in a column.
 The column and associated process vessels separate the air into its major constituents, which are drawn off as gaseous and liquid products.
 These products are very cold, at high levels of purity, and by the nature of the process, are free from water vapour.